Websoft9/docker-library/docs/code_owner.md

 4. These variables must be included in .env: W9_REPO, W9_DIST, W9_VERSION, W9_ID
 5. W9_URL is an identifier that distinguishes web applications
 6. There are two internal ports in the web application container: W9_HTTP_PORT, W9_HTTPS_PORT
+7. The user's main database type is W9_ DB_ EXPOSE to determine